 A Digest of Supreme Court Decisions Affecting Education.
 5th ed.
 2009.

 Focuses on U.S. Supreme Court cases directly affecting students and staff in public and private schools from kindergarten through grade 12.
-The topics deal with school district governance and finance, church-state relationship in education, student rights and responsibilities, employee rights and responsibilities, discrimination, disability, national origin, race and sex issues, civil rights cases, special rules, and procedural parameters.
+The topics address school district governance and finance, the church-state relationship in education, student rights and responsibilities, employee rights and responsibilities, discrimination, disability, national origin, race and sex issues, civil rights cases, special rules, and procedural parameters.

 The Education Systems of Europe.
 2015. (online)

-Analytical descriptions of all European education systems are presented in this handbook.
+Provides analytical descriptions of all European education systems.
 Arranged alphabetically by country, each chapter presents information about the history and socio-cultural context of the education system, as well as the organizational and governmental context.
-Extensive references conclude each chapter.
-A statistical profile of the education systems of Europe is included.
+Extensive references conclude each chapter and a statistical profile of the education systems of Europe is included.

 The Handbook of Global Education Policy.
 2016. (online)

 Provides an overview of the ways that domestic education policies are informed by global institutions.
-Surveys current debates and issues in the field.
-Chapters conclude with extensive bibliographies.
-Name, Place, and Subject indexes included at the end.
+This handbook surveys current debates and issues in the field and contains extensive bibliographies at the end of each chapter.
+Name, place, and subject indexes are also included.

-Vol. I is a comprehensive summarization, analysis, and interpretation of the cumulative research in reading through 1984.
-Vol. II, which is intended as a companion volume and not an update to the 1984 Handbook, presents key concepts in reading research in sections entitled: society and literacy, task and format variables in reading research, constructs of reader process, and literacy and schooling.
-Vol. III covers literacy research around the world, methods of literacy research, literacy processes, literacy practices, and literacy policies.
-Vol. IV addresses the nature, conduct, and validity of reading research.
+Volume I is a comprehensive summarization, analysis, and interpretation of the cumulative research in reading through 1984.
+Volume II, which is intended as a companion volume and not an update to the 1984 handbook, presents key concepts in reading research in sections entitled: society and literacy, task and format variables in reading research, constructs of reader process, and literacy and schooling.
+Volume III covers literacy research around the world, methods of literacy research, literacy processes, literacy practices, and literacy policies.
+Volume IV addresses the nature, conduct, and validity of reading research.
+Volume V looks at the purpose of reading research, the influence of school structures, policies, and contexts on student learning, and the broader impact of reading research.
 Each volume includes author and subject indexes.